A NEXT CHURCH COHORT – Begins Fall 2025

 The Enneagram is a personality type system that illustrates the interconnections between nine core archetypes.
-Each of us comes into life with a personality we use to make our way in the world.
-Sometimes it works well for us, and at other times we get in our own way.
-In conversation with the Enneagram, we can celebrate the strengths God has given us, identify our personality challenges, and put deeper self-understanding into action.
+Each of us comes into life with a personality we use to make our way in the world and navigate challenges.
+In conversation with the Enneagram, we can celebrate the strengths God has given us, identify our personality tendencies, put deeper self-understanding into action, and gain compassion for ourselves and others.

-The cohort will meet virtually once a month for six sessions.
 The aim of the cohort will be to identify natural gifts and reflexive tendencies, develop instinctive capacities, identify underused strengths, learn how to approach conflict with awareness, and begin to apply the concepts in participants’ leadership contexts.
-Participants will receive a workbook to use throughout the cohort.

-Every participant will receive 5 individual coaching sessions to further deepen their work.
-These sessions are scheduled monthly with the coach to further deepen their work.
+Every participant will receive 5 individual coaching sessions to deepen their work with the Enneagram, to seek self-insight, and to identify actions and practices for growth as individuals and leaders.
+These sessions are scheduled monthly with the coach.

 Cohort Details